garystafford/streaming-sales-generator/README.md

 ## TL;DR

-1. Run the command `docker-compose up -d` to create local instance of Kafka
+1. Run the command `docker stack deploy kafka --compose-file docker-compose.yml` to create local instance of Kafka
-2. Run the command `python3 ./producer.py` to generate streaming data
+2. Run the command `python3 ./producer.py` to start generating streaming data to Kafka
 3. Run the command `python3 ./consumer.py` in a separate terminal window to view results

 ## Background